TheBigFox01/Distributed-vs-nonDistributed-ML/README.md

 [2.
 Spark Script in a cluster] (src/Spark/SparkOnCluster.ipynb) Development on GCP, with a cluster consisting in 3 VM, 1 master and 2 worker, each with 2vCPU and 4GB of RAM.

 [3.
-Non-distributed Script] (src/classic_implementation) Local development on a machine.
+Non-distributed Script] (src/classic_implementation/NotDistributed.ipynb) Local development on a machine.

 ## How to use
-Fore the  Non-distributed Script
+Fore the Non-distributed Script it can be executed in